sat-engineer/sovereign-merchant/product-and-tech-spec.md

 - Only reconcile once per invoice unless status changes (use idempotency to prevent duplicate QBO entries)

 **Reconciliation Execution:**
-4. Build BTCQBO payload (see Section 13) with appropriate amount based on reconciliation status
+4. Build the AccountingProvider payload (see Section 13.4) with the appropriate amount based on reconciliation status.
-5. Call BTCQBO inside BTCPay at `/plugins/btcqbo/...` (pass `paidAmountUsd` for partial payments)
+5. Invoke `QuickBooksOnlineProvider.reconcile(...)` which talks directly to Intuit’s REST APIs—no BTCPay plugin calls.
-6. Write success/failure + reconciliation details to SQLite
+6. Write success/failure + reconciliation details to SQLite.
-7. Mark webhook event as processed (prevents duplicate processing)
+7. Mark webhook event as processed (prevents duplicate processing).

 **Fallback: Periodic Sync (Optional)**